Bug (engineering)

-In engineering, a bug is a design defect in an engineered system—such as software, computer hardware, electronics, circuitry or machinery—that causes an undesired result.
+In engineering, a bug is a design defect in an engineered system—such as software, computer hardware, electronics, circuitry, genome, or machinery—that causes an undesired result.
 Defects outside the scope of design, such as a server crash due to a natural disaster, are not bugs, nor do bugs occur in natural systems such as the weather.

 Bug is a non-technical term; more formal terms, besides defect, are error, flaw, and fault.
-Bugs may be persistent, sporadic, intermittent, or transient; in computing, crashes, freezes, and glitches are types of bug.
+Bugs may be persistent, sporadic, intermittent, or transient; in computing, crashes, freezes, and glitches are types of bugs.

 Since desirability is subjective, what is undesirable to one may be desirable to another, hence the often comical rejoinder occasionally offered to the report of a bug, "It's not a bug, it's a feature."

 History

 The Middle English word bugge is the basis for the terms bugbear and bugaboo as terms used for a monster.

 The term bug to describe a defect has been engineering jargon since at least as far back as the 1870s, long before electronic computers and computer software.
 For instance, Thomas Edison wrote the following words in a letter to an associate in 1878:

 It has been just so in all of my inventions.
 The first step is an intuition, and comes with a burst, then difficulties arise—this thing gives out and [it is] then that "Bugs"—as such little faults and difficulties are called—show themselves and months of intense watching, study and labor are requisite before commercial success or failure is certainly reached.

 In a comic strip printed in a 1924 telephone industry journal, a naive character hears that a man has a job as a "bug hunter" and gives a gift of a backscratcher.
-The man replies "don't you know that a 'bug hunter' is just a nickname for a repairman?"
+The man replies, "Don't you know that a 'bug hunter' is just a nickname for a repairman?"

-Baffle Ball, the first mechanical pinball game, was advertised as being "free of bugs" in 1931.
+Baffle Ball, the first mechanical pinball game, was advertised in 1931 with the slogan "No bugs in this game!"

 Problems with military gear during World War II were referred to as bugs or glitches.

 In the 1940 film Flight Command, a defect in a piece of direction-finding gear is called a bug.

 In a book published in 1942, Louise Dickinson Rich, speaking of a powered ice-cutting machine, said, "Ice sawing was suspended until the creator could be brought in to take the bugs out of his darling."

-Isaac Asimov used the term bug to relate to issues with a robot in his short story "Catch That Rabbit," published in 1944.
+Isaac Asimov used the term bug to refer to issues with a robot in his short story "Catch That Rabbit," published in 1944.